 Certain employees who are involved in physical activities for students must maintain and submit to the district proof of current certification or training in first aid, cardiopulmonary resuscitation (CPR), the use of an automated external defibrillator (AED), concussion, and extracurricular athletic activity safety.
 Certification or documentation of training must be issued by the American Red Cross, the American Heart Association, or another organization that provides equivalent training and certification.
-Employees subject to this requirement must submit their certification or documentation to the Director of Sports Medicine by the first day of practice.
+Employees subject to this requirement must submit their certification or documentation to Director of Sports Medicine by the deadline outlined by the department.

-School nurses and employees with regular contact with students must complete a Texas Education Agency approved, Online training regarding seizure disorder aware-ness, recognition, and related first aid.
+School nurses and employees with regular contact with students must complete a Texas Education Agency approved online training regarding seizure disorder awareness, recognition, and related first aid.